 Brush for at least two minutes, twice per day.
 Follow up with a mouthwash if you prefer.

-No matter how many implants you have, you’ll want to schedule a regular check and clean at least every six months.
-Your implants need to be monitored and cleaned with special instruments to prevent microscopic scratches that might harbor bacteria.
-During your visit we’ll perform a routine exam, any necessary X-rays, and gently polish surface stains away.
+No matter how many implants you have, you’ll want to schedule a regular check-up and clean at least every six months.
+Your implants need to be monitored and cleaned with special instruments to prevent microscopic scratches that might harbour bacteria.
+During your visit, we’ll perform a routine exam and any necessary X-rays, and gently polish surface stains away.